 1970 Triumph Bonneville 650

-Sometime in the early 90’s, a neighbor approached me about buying his ratty Triumph chopper.
+Sometime in the early 90’s, a neighbor approached me about buying his ratty Triumph hopper.
 The price was right, and it actually ran.
 The setup was classic 60’s: extra-long front fork tubes, struts in place of rear shocks, “hog” rear wheel, and a wee tiny shovel seat bolted to a gaping hole that appeared to have been gouged into the rear fender with a blunt screwdriver.
 Naturally, these features were topped off with ape hanger handlebars and a paint job that could have been applied with a broom.
 Sheesh!

 Even though it was fairly unpleasant to ride, the essential Triumph character still shone through.
 I kept the bike in running condition and, gradually over the years, painstakingly transformed the machine back into the classic that lay hidden within.
 In the process, I noticed that the bottom end of the motor was from a 1972 model with an upgraded five-speed transmission, while the rest of the machine was originally a 1970 TR6.
 No matter, I always wanted a Bonneville, so I took things in that direction.